 - Drainage in the soil is required to allow the alkaline salts to leach below the root-zone.

-- Since saline soils increases the osmotic potential of soil water, plants have difficulty absorbing water.
+- Since saline soils increase the osmotic potential of soil water, plants have difficulty absorbing water.

 Bicarbonates (HCO₃⁻ ) can be common in irrigation water.
 The presence of substantial amounts of bicarbonates will cause the calcium to precipitate, especially in high pH and low moisture soils.
 What happens?
 Sodium increases relative to the available calcium.